OctoBay/api/README.md

 ## GitHub

 <details>
+  <summary>GitHub Personal Access Token</summary>
+  ### Get a GitHub Personal Access Token

+  [Follow these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get your GitHub Personal Access Token.

+  Create the token with the following permissions:
+  - public_repo
+  - user:email

+  Put this personal access token in the .env file for the `GITHUB_PERSONAL_ACCESS_TOKEN` variable.

-  <summary>Access Token</summary>
+  <summary>Authorization Access Token</summary>

   ### Get an access token for a GitHub user.

-  The auth code from `https://github.com/login/oauth/authorize)` can be exchanged for an access token here.
+  The auth code from `https://github.com/login/oauth/authorize` can be exchanged for an access token here.

   ```http
   POST /github/access-token